 ‘Placemaking’ is both an overarching idea and a hands-on tool for improving a neighborhood, city or region.
 It has the potential to be one of the most transformative ideas of this century.

 What if we built our communities around places?

-Placemaking is the process through which we collectively shape our public realm to maximize shared value.
+Placemaking is how we collectively shape our public realm to maximize shared value.
 Rooted in community-based participation, Placemaking involves the planning, design, management and programming of public spaces.
 More than just creating better urban design of public spaces, Placemaking facilitates creative patterns of activities and connections (cultural, economic, social, ecological) that define a place and support its ongoing evolution.
 Placemaking is how people are more collectively and intentionally shaping our world, and our future on this planet.

 With the increasing awareness that our human environment is shaping us, Placemaking is how we shape humanity’s future.
 While environmentalism has challenged human impact on our planet, it is not the planet that is threatened but humanity’s ability to live viably here.
 Placemaking is building both the settlement patterns, and the communal capacity, for people to thrive with each other and our natural world.